charmed-kubernetes/kubernetes-docs/pages/k8s/high-availability.md

  We start with the two basic components of a **Charmed Kubernetes** cluster:

- - your control plane, the `kubernetes-master` charm
+ - your control plane, the `kubernetes-control-plane` charm
  - the worker units, the `kubernetes-worker` charm

 ## Control Plane

-An initial plan to make the control plane more resilient might be to simply add more master nodes with  `juju add-unit kubernetes-master`:
+An initial plan to make the control plane more resilient might be to simply add more master nodes with  `juju add-unit kubernetes-control-plane`:

 ![multi-master worker image][img-multi-master]